bea3853/bea3853/README.md

-# Hi there  👋
+👋:relaxed: # Hi there

-:relaxed:
-My name is Beatriz and live in São Paulo/Brazil.:earth_americas:
+:earth_americas: My name is Beatriz and live in São Paulo/Brazil.

-I'm studing Java development.
+:books: I'm studing Java development.

-I work with social media and digital marketing.
+:bar_chart: I work with social media and digital marketing.

-Some things benefit from shocks; they thrive and grow when exposed to volatility, randomness, disorder and stressors and love adventure, risk and uncertainty ”.
+DNA Double Helix Some things benefit from shocks; they thrive and grow when exposed to volatility, randomness, disorder and stressors and love adventure, risk and uncertainty ”.
 Nassim Nicholas Taleb

-Reach me out  ## :wink:
+Reach me out  :wink:

 [Linkedin](https://www.linkedin.com/in/beatriz2071/)